emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 * = is the assignment operator
 * ≠ is the inequality operator
 * x \|\| y is concatenation of the octet strings x and y
-* ⊕ is the bitwise exclusive or operator XOR
+* ⊕ is the bitwise exclusive-OR (XOR) operator
 * len(x) is the length of x in bits
-* zeropad(x) right pads an octet string x with zeroes to a multiple of 128 bits
+* zeropad(x) right-pads an octet string x with zeroes to a multiple of 128 bits
-* truncate(x, t) is the truncation operation.
-The first t bits of x are kept
+* truncate(x, t) retains the first t bits of x and discards the remainder
 * n is the number of 128-bit chunks in zeropad(P)
 * m is the number of 128-bit chunks in zeropad(A)
 * POLYVAL is defined in {{RFC8452}}
 * BE32(x) is the big-endian encoding of 32-bit integer x
 * LE64(x) is the little-endian encoding of 64-bit integer x
-* V[y] is the 128-bit chunk with index y in the array V; the first chunk has index 0
+* V[x] is the 128-bit chunk at index x in array V; the first chunk has index 0
-* V[x:y] are the range of 128-bit chunks x to y in the array V
+* V[x:y] are the range of 128-bit chunks at indices x through y in array V

 # Galois Counter Mode with Strong Secure Tags (GCM-SST) {#GCM-SST}

 This section defines the Galois Counter Mode with Strong Secure Tags (GCM-SST) AEAD algorithm following the recommendations from Nyberg et al. {{Nyberg}}.
-GCM-SST is defined with a general interface so that it can be used with any keystream generator, not just a 128-bit block cipher.
+GCM-SST is defined with a general interface so that it can be used with any keystream generator, not only a 128-bit block cipher.

-GCM-SST adheres to an AEAD interface {{RFC5116}} and the encryption function takes four variable-length octet string parameters.
-A secret key K, a nonce N, the associated data A, and a plaintext P. The keystream generator is instantiated with K and N. The keystream MAY depend on P and A. The minimum and maximum lengths of all parameters depend on the keystream generator.
-The keystream generator produces a keystream Z consisting of 128-bit chunks where the first three chunks Z[0], Z[1], and Z[2] are used as the three subkeys H, H<sub>2</sub>, and M. The following keystream chunks Z[3], Z[4], ..., Z[n + 2] are used to encrypt the plaintext.
-Instead of GHASH {{GCM}}, GCM-SST makes use of the POLYVAL function from AES-GCM-SIV {{RFC8452}}, which results in more efficient software implementations on little-endian architectures.
-GHASH and POLYVAL can be defined in terms of one another {{RFC8452}}.
-The subkeys H and H<sub>2</sub> are field elements used in POLYVAL while the subkey M is used for the final masking of the tag.
-Both encryption and decryption are only defined on inputs that are a whole number of octets.
+GCM-SST adheres to the AEAD interface defined in {{RFC5116}}.
+The encryption function takes four variable-length octet string parameters: a secret key K, a nonce N, associated data A, and a plaintext P. The keystream generator is instantiated with K and N. The keystream MAY depend on P and A. The minimum and maximum lengths of all parameters depend on the keystream generator.

+The keystream generator produces a keystream Z consisting of 128-bit chunks.
+The first three chunks Z[0], Z[1], and Z[2] are used as the three subkeys H, H<sub>2</sub>, and M, respectively.
+The subsequent chunks Z[3], Z[4], ..., Z[n + 2] are used to encrypt the plaintext.

+In place of GHASH {{GCM}}, GCM-SST uses of the POLYVAL function from AES-GCM-SIV {{RFC8452}}, which yields more efficient software implementations on little-endian architectures.
+GHASH and POLYVAL can be defined in terms of one another, as shown in {{RFC8452}}.
+The subkeys H and H<sub>2</sub> are field elements used as POLYVAL inputs, while the subkey M is used for the final masking of the tag.
+Both encryption and decryption are defined only on inputs that comprise a whole number of octets.
 Figures illustrating the GCM-SST encryption and decryption functions can be found in {{SST1}}, {{SST2}}, {{Inoue}}, and {{Naito}}.

-For every computational procedure that is specified in this document, a conforming implementation MAY replace the given set of steps with any mathematically equivalent set of steps.
-In other words, different procedures that produce the correct output for every input are permitted.
+For every computational procedure specified in this document, a conforming implementation MAY replace the given steps with any mathematically equivalent steps, provided the output is correct for every valid input.

 ## Authenticated Encryption Function

-The encryption function Encrypt(K, N, A, P) encrypts a plaintext and returns the ciphertext along with an authentication tag that verifies the authenticity of the plaintext and associated data, if provided.
+The encryption function Encrypt(K, N, A, P) encrypts a plaintext and returns the ciphertext together with an authentication tag that verifies the authenticity of both the plaintext and associated data, if provided.

-Prerequisites and security:
+Prerequisites and security requirements:

-* The key MUST be randomly chosen from a uniform distribution.
+* The key MUST be randomly chosen uniformly at random.

 * For a given key, a nonce MUST NOT be reused under any circumstances.

 * Each key MUST be restricted to a single tag_length.

-* Definitions of supported input-output lengths.
+* Supported input and output lengths MUST be defined.

 Inputs: